raemadeline/css-for-engineers/articles/1_selectors.md

 ### `#id`

 The `#id` selector selects the only element with that ID.
 It is meant to be the most specific selector you can use to hone in on a very specific element and nothing else.
+The browser assumes that there will only be one element with a specific id in a given page.

 For example, if you had this as your HTML